Einsteiniumeinsteinian/java-multi-tier-app-vagrant-bash/README.md

 ### Application URL

-You can access the deployed Magento2 application at the following URL: <http://http://192.168.56.2//> after deployment and if IPs are not changed
+You can access the Java application at the following URL: <http://http://192.168.56.2//> after deployment and if IPs are not changed

 ## Modifications

 ### The following Modifications where considered

 1. Making the deployment fully automated using bash scripts
-2. making variable files to accommodate for varables
+2. making variable files to accommodate  variables

 ### Improvemnts

 1. Make IPs and host naming variadic.
+2. Copy files instead of cloning to speed up processes.